keptn/keptn.github.io/content/docs/0.5.0/usecases/onboard-carts-service/index.md

  **helm-service**:

-  * Creates a new service entity, manipulates the Helm chart, and uploades the Helm chart to the configuration store.
+  * Creates a new service entity, manipulates the Helm chart, and uploads the Helm chart to the configuration store.

   * Updates the service configuration when a new artifact is available.